Turkey skips deadline to release rights leader - ExBulletin

 “It’s very disappointing,” Emma Sinclair-Webb of Human Rights Watch (HRW) told AFP after the hearing.

-“President Erdogan seems ready to go through the sanction process,” she added.
+“President Erdogan seems ready to be subject to the sanction process,” she added.
 “It’s very destructive for Turkey and international human rights law.”

 Kavala’s case has become a growing irritant in Turkey’s complex ties with the West.